peace195/peace195.github.io/about.md

 permalink: /about/
 ---

-Just sharing what I have known beacause I think it might be useful at sometimes, somewhere for someone.
+Just sharing what I have known beacause I think it sometimes might be useful for someone.

 ### More Information